bio-ontology-research-group/UNMIREOT/results.md

 All ontologies, including EFO, were the most recent versions available from AberOWL at 14:00 UTC 2016-04-22.

-Considering ELK results alone, the total number of unsatisfiable classes is 2365.
-However, the only case in which a more expressive reasoner revealed additional unsatisfiable classes was OBI using HermiT, for which there were 3 more unsatisfiable classes.
+Considering ELK results alone, the total number of unsatisfiable classes caused by individual combinations is 2365.
+When all imports are considered, the ontology is inconsistent.
+After removing ERO as an import, the ontology becomes consistent with a total number of 52540 unsatisfiable classes.

+The only case in which a more expressive reasoner revealed additional unsatisfiable classes was OBI using HermiT, for which there were 3 more unsatisfiable classes.

 I am currently awaiting results (or not, haha) from the following experiments, which originally timed out but were deemed 'interesting' and have been given extra time because there were unsatisfiable results revealed by ELK: